MaiKuraki/EmulationStation-zhcn/README.md

 - Disable "Jump to..." function when only find non-ASCII Rom name to avoid ES crash.
 - Fix weird knob position in SliderComponent when value is huge.
 - Fix SliderComponent would cause controller's hat stuck when a SliderComponet isn't on the top of menu.
-- Support Battery percent (or wifi signal, vol, etc.) display.
+- Support Battery percent (or wifi signal, vol, anything like a bar.) display.

 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.